remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 private static final Solver solver = new SolverGlpk();
 ~~~~

-We know which register each variable is in at each node now:
+We know which register each variable is in at each node now (assuming it's live):

 ~~~~
 @Other Helpers@ +=